 - Accidents or injuries caused by an act of willful maliciousness, violence, recklessness, or vandalism by the homeowner

 - Mechanical failure of household appliances or electronics

-Of course, sometimes one or more of the above exclusions will be covered by a given policy.
-Be sure to check policy documentation and confirm with your insurer so that exclusions are well defined.
+With that said, it’s possible for one or more of the above exclusions to be covered by a given policy.
+Be sure to check policy documentation and confirm with your insurance provider or broker so that exclusions are well defined.